 If you have already created a project, you can use the same project to register additional appliances to discover and assess more no of servers.Learn more

 Set up the appliance

-This tutorial sets up the appliance on a Hyper-V VM, as follows:
+This tutorial sets up the appliance on a server running in Hyper-V environment, as follows:

-- Provide an appliance name and generate an Azure Migrate project key in the portal.
+- Provide an appliance name and generate a project key in the portal.

 - Download a compressed Hyper-V VHD from the Azure portal.

-- Create the appliance, and check that it can connect to Azure Migrate Server Assessment.
+- Create the appliance, and check that it can connect to Azure Migrate: Discovery and assessment.

-- Configure the appliance for the first time, and register it with the Azure Migrate project using the Azure Migrate project key.
+- Configure the appliance for the first time, and register it with the project using the project key.

-- In Migration Goals > Servers > Azure Migrate: Server Assessment, select Discover.
+- In Migration goals > Servers, databases and web apps > Azure Migrate: Discovery and assessment, select Discover.

-- In Discover machines > Are your machines virtualized?, select Yes, with Hyper-V.
+- In Discover Servers > Are your servers virtualized?, select Yes, with Hyper-V.

 - Click on Generate key to start the creation of the required Azure resources.
-Please do not close the Discover machines page during the creation of resources.
+Do not close the Discover server page during the creation of resources.

-- After the successful creation of the Azure resources, an Azure Migrate project key is generated.
+- After the successful creation of the Azure resources, a project key is generated.

 - Copy the key as you will need it to complete the registration of the appliance during its configuration.